ROBYN BREWER, MS, BCBA, LBA

 Loving the science behind human behavior, Robyn has shared her research with the professional community.
 Some of her work has appeared in Behavior Analysis in Practice as well as the Journal of Applied Behavior Analysis.

-Robyn is a native of Covington, Louisiana.
+Robyn currently serves on the Executive Council as the Association for Professional Behavior Analysts (APBA) representative for the Behavior Analysis Association of Mississippi (BAAMS).
+She is a native of Covington, Louisiana.
 She and her husband Benjamin now reside in Madison with their young daughter.
 Together, they enjoy creating laughter in their home, spending time with family and venturing out for an evening stroll.

 Get to know Robyn: